Raaatus/Pack-Shellcode-PE/readme-en.md

 The problem is that the loader loads the shellcode into an area of memory that can't be written to, so you can't jump from here.

-- I modified `retrun 5520` by decompiling `opencalc.exe`, replaced the return bytes by just null bytes, then patched the .exe.
+- I modified `return 5520` by decompiling `opencalc.exe`, replaced the return bytes by just null bytes, then patched the .exe.
     - I take out the shellcode, paste and patch putty.
 And it does have a null bytes exception.
 But there are still some in the thread that can't be written.
 So it's impossible to change